- Home

 Mohs surgery is a highly sought-after, specialized dermatologic surgery to remove malignant tissue and avoid extensive surgery, wide incisions or skin flaps.
 The procedure is very technically challenging and requires a high level of skill.

 At The University of Kansas Health System, we offer the experience of fellowship-trained, board-certified physicians as part of your care team.
-In addition, our leading Mohs surgery specialist has completed more than 1,000 successful Mohs procedures.
+The Mohs surgery specialists at the health system have completed thousands of successful Mohs procedures.

 In certain cases, our health system provides immediate reconstructive surgery in tandem with Mohs surgery to ensure the best cosmetic result.
 Our streamlined referral process ensures that you have access to the reconstructive surgery experts you need as quickly as possible.